Breakfast cereal: Nutritional fortification

-United Kingdom

-Scotland is famous for its consumption of oats.
-In Northern Ireland, the company White's has been milling oats in Tandragee since 1841.
-England has incorporated porridge in their culture for centuries.
-Many of the different types of porridge were made specially for the royal family including a type of porridge called "pea porridge".
-This specific dish was made for King Richard II.

 Research

 Consumption of breakfast cereal is under preliminary research for the potential to improve nutrition and affect chronic diseases.

 Regular breakfast cereal consumption is associated with less risk of being overweight or obese and high-fiber breakfast cereals are associated with a lower risk of diabetes.
 Fortified breakfast cereals with iron can be an effective option to reduce risk of anemia in children.